Use the icons below to discover mobile giving concepts.

 There are so many ways to incorporate mobile giving into your nonprofit’s fundraising strategy that it’s hard to know where to start!
 Let’s break down the different types of mobile giving tools and how your organization can get to work raising more money.

-Text giving is easier than ever with Qgiv’s intuitive text giving tools.
+Text fundraising is easier than ever with Qgiv’s intuitive text fundraising tools.
 Your organization gets a number and decides on a shortcode.
 You distribute that short code to your donors.
 They text the code to your number and receive a link to your mobile donation page.

 The whole process takes less than a minute and is just as secure as your normal online donation process.
 Plus, your donors will receive an immediate thank-you text and link to a receipt after making their donation.